Jump to:

 Environmental

-In cases where particular physical motions or body positions cause symptom exacerbation, it may be necessary to make environmental or postural modifications.
+In cases where physical motions or body positions cause symptom exacerbation, it may be necessary to make environmental or postural modifications.
 Changes may include ergonomic adjustments or change in job assignment.

 Social role and social support system